Where Duty Begins

 And he broke it with a single dagger?

+Jack gave Edmund a smug grin at his whining.
 “A walking weapon, huh?
-I’ve started thinking this country might actually need one.”
+I’ve started thinking this kingdom might actually need one.”

 “There’s a role he’s perfect for.
 And we were just looking for someone to fill it.”

-Edmund’s brow furrowed.
 “Stop talking about nonsense!
 Where would such a position even exist?”

 Everyone around them listened intently to the exchange.
 Charlotte found herself holding her breath.
 She couldn’t even begin to imagine where this conversation was heading.

-“Why not make him Charlotte’s personal guard?”
+With deliberate weight, Jack said, “Why not make him Charlotte’s personal guard?”

 The words hung in the air for a suspended moment.
+Every single person—except Hoche—gasped aloud.

-“Wha—wait!
-Me?!”
+“What!
+Me?”
 Charlotte pointed to herself, eyes wide.
-She looked between Jack's satisfied expression and Hoche's impassive face.
+She looked between Jack’s satisfied expression and Hoche’s impassive face.

-“Captain, are you serious?”
+“Commander, are you serious?”
 Marius looked half shocked, half exasperated.

 The rest of the knights buzzed, voices rising in disbelief.

-“Y-you… you absolute lunatic!
-Where does that absurd idea of yours even come from?!
+Edmund, naturally, was the first to explode.
+“Y-you . . . you absolute lunatic!
+Where does that absurd idea of yours even come from?
 She is the one and only princess of this kingdom!
 The sole heir to the throne!”

 Edmund’s furious rant only made Charlotte’s shoulders tense.
-The other knights shifted uncomfortably, exchanging glances that said they'd seen this kind of outburst before.
+The other knights shifted uncomfortably, exchanging glances that said they’d seen this kind of outburst before.
+Yet, Edmund raged on.

-“And yet you suggest entrusting her safety to a complete stranger?!
+“And yet you suggest entrusting her safety to a complete stranger?
 It’s madness!
 Absolute nonsense!”

 At those words, tension in the air eased.
 Even Edmund, who had stood tense and watchful, began to settle.

-That sounded like a perfectly reasonable explanation to Charlotte as well.
+Several of the knights let out hums of agreement.
+It sounded like a perfectly reasonable explanation to Charlotte as well.

 “Of course, if either of them refuses, I won’t push it.
 What do you think, you two?”

-"I will follow orders," he replied in that same flat tone she was beginning to recognize as his normal voice.
+“If it’s an order, I will obey,” he replied in that same flat tone she was beginning to recognize as his normal voice.

-“Y-you ungrateful wretch…!
-Do you have any idea how much of an honor it is to serve as the princess’s personal guard?!
+And it only made Edmund seethe more.
+“You ungrateful wretch!
+Do you have any idea how much of an honor it is to serve as the princess’s personal guard?
 It’s a privilege—one most would kill for!”

 “Wait,” Jack cut in, grinning.
 “I thought you didn’t want him to guard her.”

-“That’s beside the point!!”
+“That’s beside the point!”

-“I do see that he’s strong… And if having a personal guard means I can visit the town more freely…”
+All eyes turned.
+Charlotte felt each gaze pin her in place, her heart racing in the sudden silence.
+But managed to keep her voice steady.
+“I do see that he’s strong.
+And if having a personal guard means I can visit the town more freely . . .”

-She paused, glancing toward the training grounds.
-The sword she still held.
-The dust that clung to her boots.
+She paused, glancing toward the training grounds and the dust that clung to her boots. “. . . then maybe it wouldn’t be so bad.”

 Edmund’s jaw dropped open in sheer disbelief.
+The knights’ eyes went wide.

-And Hoche… remained entirely expressionless.
+Hoche remained entirely expressionless.
 But just for a moment, his gaze flicked toward her with a hint of surprise.

 Jack smirked in amusement.
 “Oh?
 Now that’s some sound reasoning, Lotte.”

-“Jack, you insufferable—!!
+“Jack, you insufferable—!
 Princess, please, I beg you to reconsider!!”

 Edmund’s desperate voice, however, wasn’t enough to stir Charlotte’s heart.

-The traces of her Blessing were still visible—deep cracks splitting the earth where violent green energy had surged through.
+“But you saw what happened, right?
+I wrecked the training field, and still couldn’t win . . .”
+She looked over at the field where they had fought.
+The traces of her magic were still visible—deep cracks splitting the earth where violent green energy had surged through.
 Vines, grass, and wildflowers now bloomed wildly from what had once been a plain training ground.
 Until a gardener cleared away the overgrowth, it would be utterly unusable for sparring.

-“If I cannot be both the princess and the blade… I suppose I’ll settle for half.”
+“If I cannot be both the princess and the blade, I suppose I’ll settle for half.”
+Her voice tried to sound light, almost joking—but the quiet bitterness seeped through.

+Edmund’s brows knit in concern.
 Unnoticed by her, Marius elbowed Jack sharply in the side.

 “Yes.
 If that is the order.”

-“Instead of trusting some outsider with the princess’s safety, please… choose someone who was born and raised in this kingdom—choose me!”
+One of the younger knights with dark brown hair had stepped forward, his face flushed red, trying his best to be noticed.
+“Instead of trusting some outsider with the princess’s safety, please . . . choose someone who was born and raised in this kingdom.
+Choose me!”

 At his words, the other knights immediately erupted.

 “Wait, Simon!
 That’s not fair!!
-I want in too!”
+I want in, too!”

 “If it’s up for grabs, I’m the best choice!”